 No. While you still have access to your Arizona sportsbook account when you are outside of Arizona, the law requires you to be physically located in Arizona to place a wager at an Arizona online betting site.

 Arizona already offers some special welcome offers for few operators.
-With so many online sportsbooks launching, those in the Grand Canyon State will be able to claim plenty of free bets, risk-free bets, bonus cash, and other perks.
+With so many online sportsbooks launching, those in the Grand Canyon State will be able to claim plenty of bonus bets, bonus cash, and other perks.

 Yes.
 You can sign up and claim bonuses at every Arizona sportsbook if you like.

 While it may not happen too soon, the legalization of online sports betting could open the door to online casinos.
 We’ll just have to wait and see.